Manual Result Upload

 Data

-section consists of any number of name
+The data section consists of any number of name and values

-section can describe the run time, the
+pairs.
+For example, the data section can describe the run time, the

 memory usage and data about the free energy at different time